 - Too much audio output from your soundcard will distort your signal.
 Typically, we set RF Power output from the transceiver to 100%, and adjust audio output from soundcard to achieve desired power output.
 ALC should be zero.
 Make sure that speech compression is off.
-Make sure microphone is turned off. - With my vertical antenna, typical power output for JT65 is from 10 to 25 watts; PSK31 is from 20 to 40 watts; RTTY from 50 to 70 watts.
+Make sure microphone is turned off. - With my vertical antenna, typical power output for JT65 is from 10 to 25 watts; PSK31 is from 20 to 40 watts; FT8 from 25 to 50 watts; RTTY from 50 to 70 watts.
 Your power output will vary depending upon the efficiency of your antenna.